Co-author: Elise Donaldson

 - In some cases, policies can also cover replacement of accessories like earphones and cases for loss or damage

 As with other contents insurance policies, a common exclusion is that smartphone insurance will usually not cover you if your phone is damaged or lost due to circumstances that you could have easily prevented.
-For example, you will probably not be covered if you leave your phone unattended in an unlocked vehicle.
+For example, in many cases you will not be covered if you leave your phone unattended in an unlocked vehicle.

-Another common exclusion may be the usual wear and tear.
+Another common exclusion may be the usual wear and tear that phones can suffer over time.
 For example, your insurance may not cover your phone if it has simply worn out after years of use (e.g. the battery life is decreasing with age).

 How do you get smartphone insurance?

-There are several ways that you can acquire smartphone insurance:
+There are several ways that you can acquire smartphone insurance, including:

 Insure your phone with contents insurance

-One way to cover your smartphone is through your home and contents policy.
+One way to cover your smartphone is through a home and contents policy.
 As part of the contents of your home, your mobile phone may be covered in and around your home.

 Check how much cover your policy provides for mobile devices – is it enough to replace your smartphone if necessary?

-If you want your phone to be covered when it travels with you away from your home, you will usually have to add an optional cover known as portable valuables cover.
-This may cost an extra premium on top of your usual contents insurance premium.
+If you want your phone to be covered when it travels with you, you will also usually have to add an optional extra type of cover known as portable valuables or portable contents cover to your contents policy, which may add to the premium you pay.

-This will insure your phone against any loss, theft, or damage sustained away from home, and you can also obtain portable valuables cover for jewellery or a laptop while away from home.
+This is one way you could insure your phone against any loss, theft, or damage sustained away from home, and you can also obtain portable valuables cover for jewellery or a laptop while away from home.

 Keep in mind the excess charged on your contents insurance policy – the amount of money that you have to pay from your own pocket before the insurer covers the remainder of the loss.
-If the excess is more than a few hundred dollars, insuring your smartphone may not be worth it.
-Learn more about the home and contents insurance excess.
+Choosing a higher excess on your policy will typically mean you pay less money in your insurance premiums.
+However, if your excess is more than a few hundred dollars, then insuring your smartphone may not be worth it.

-If your device is stolen, you will usually need to file a theft report with the police within 48 hours if you wish to make an insurance claim for the loss.
-You usually also need to notify your insurance provider within 14 days of the loss, and you should always make an effort to find your proof of purchase (such as a receipt).
+If your device is stolen, you will usually need to file a police report as soon as possible if you wish to make an insurance claim for the loss.
+You will also typically need to notify your insurance provider of the loss within a certain period of time, and you should always make an effort to find your proof of purchase (such as a receipt).